A Game No One Plays Twice

 I met many amazing students at Oklahoma Christian University this fall when I visited their campus to share for the first time publicly the spiritual journey that underpinned the creation of That Dragon, Cancer.
 Meeting these young people and hearing their stories was my favorite part of the trip.
 I treasure the personal histories they shared with me as we exchanged emotional intimacy.
 I will keep cheering for their success as they go on to create their own work.
 And I will never forget the young man who played That Dragon, Cancer twice.
 I wish suffering hadn't changed him.
 I wish he weren't the audience for our game.
 I wish our game felt strange and esoteric to him.
 I wish he didn't "get it."
 But meeting him changed me.

 I've been waiting to share the talk I gave at Oklahoma Christian University.
-I really like it.
-I want you to like it too.
-I wanted to share it in some big ground-breaking way, but that didn't happen.
 In all these years, after winning a BAFTA and giving a TED talk, no Christian University had ever asked us to come and talk to their students about how our faith informed our game design.
 But then OC reached out and told me about a new series of talks they were launching.
 This was the first ARC talk.
 ARC stands for Art, Religion, and Culture.
-Their talks are modeled after TED talks and inspired by the book Culture Care as they ask artists to come and talk to students about how their faith informed the art they created that had a noteworthy cultural impact.
+Their talks are modeled after TED talks and inspired by the book Culture Care, as they ask artists to come and talk to students about how their faith informed the art they created that had a noteworthy cultural impact.

 Here is my 20-minute talk.
 It wasn't perfect.
 But I loved writing it.
 I loved who I was able to share it with.
 I hope you love it too.
 (And as it turns out, Biola University asked Ryan to speak about our game the following weekend.
 His experience of falling in love with the students he met there was very similar to mine, even though his talk was very different!)